There are many ancient mosaics in Israel. And today, we will go over national parks, churches, and other places where you can see mosaics.

 Kursi National Park

-Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as the place where Jesus performed the Miracle of the Swine.
+Kursi National Park contains remains of a Byzantine monastery and is traditionally recognized as where Jesus performed the Miracle of the Swine.
 And inside the church, you can find mosaic floors.

 The Good Samaritan Museum